 So be it!
 Last July, I was finally hanging in my comfy chair in the air, no big deal.
 Yet somehow butterflies still managed to infiltrate my stomach while making lazy circles in the sky.
 Flying is such an exhilarating experience on its own (check out my previous post focusing on the sensation of flying), but this time the focus is the payoff for jumping off a cliff.
 The king-size view over the famous, spectacularly set, fantastical castle of Neuschwanstein, the surrounding mountains, and the sparkling lakes around.
 That view that only your eyes can appreciate.

-Video link: https://youtu.be/u2VqkniI-RQ (I would love to know those people standing on the solid ground and laughing at me while I hesitate to walk into the void!)
+Check out the video clip of my Neuschwanstein Castle Paragliding experience at this link: https://youtu.be/u2VqkniI-RQ (I would love to know those people standing on the solid ground and laughing at me while I hesitate to walk into the void!).

 This is the money shot, folks.
 Savor it.